 The plaintiff, as assignee of Neponsit Realty Company, has brought this action to foreclose a lien upon land which the defendant owns.
 The lien, it is alleged, arises from a covenant, condition or charge contained in a deed of conveyance of the land from Neponsit Realty Company to a predecessor in title of the defendant.
 The defendant purchased the land at a judicial sale.
-The referee's deed to the defendant and every deed in the defendant's chain of title since the conveyance of the land by Neponsit Realty Company purports to convey the property subject to the covenant, condition or charge contained in the original deed....
+The referee's deed to the defendant and every deed in the defendant's chain of title since the conveyance of the land by Neponsit promise to use her land only for residential purposes, they would not be in horizontal privity of estate-because no interest in real property passed under the contract.

+Realty Company purports to convey the property subject to the covenant, condition or charge contained in the original deed....